-The CJC Telecommunication program is one of the most comprehensive in the country, with complete specializations in News, Production, Management and Strategy, and Media and Society.
-In 2015-16, nearly 400 students completed Electronic Media Practicum experiences.
+The CJC Telecommunication program is one of the most comprehensive in the country, with complete specializations in Digital Film and Video Production, Management and Strategy, and Media and Society.

 Students in this program can benefit from access to the media properties housed within the College: two commercial radio stations, two public radio stations, one public television and one commercial weather television station.
 The media properties allow our students to produce professional products for television and the Web, while gaining hands on experience with state of the art equipment.
-This educational experience translates into national recognition from national entities including the Associated Press, the Hearst Foundation Journalism Awards, Radio Television Digital News Association‘s Edward R. Murrow Awards and the Society of Professional Journalist’s Mark of Excellence Awards.
+This educational experience translates into national recognition from national entities including the National Academy of Television Arts and Sciences, The National Association of Television Program Executives, the International Radio-Television Society, and the National Broadcasting Society.

 Telecommunication graduates are well prepared to enter the communications field in a wide variety of capacities.
 In the production track, students may concentrate on writing, directing, videography or editing.
-Students in News learn reporting, anchoring or producing.
 Students in Media and Society study the use of communication in organizations and government, with an emphasis on digital and social media.
 Those choosing to complete the management and strategy track are well prepared for positions in management, audience research, sales and marketing, and promotion, as well as other administrative positions.

 Regardless of track, the students gain a foundation in writing, creative thinking, communication and professionalism making a telecommunications degree a great foundation for multiple graduate programs and professional schools.